 Effect of Batch size on Setting-up Cost and Carrying Cost

 Setting-up Cost: It is the cost incurred on setting up the machinery for production.
-The increase in batch size results in the decreased set-up cost and vice-versa.
+The increase in batch size results in a decreased set-up cost and vice-versa.

 Carrying Cost: It is the cost of carrying or storing the inventory produced.
 It also involves variable factors like:-